chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 I'm Solution Architect at Appvia, instructor at LearnK8s, and tinkerer of open source including maintaining some high profile projects in the home automation space.

-I'm often told I talk too fast when doing these, please shout at me when this happens, and jump in with questions though there will hopefully be time at the end.
+I'm often talk too fast when doing these, please shout at me when this happens, and jump in with questions though there will also hopefully be time at the end.
 -->

 ---